CASES

 Defrost method: Glycol

-with large-scale air-source heat pump
+- exploiting the fluctuating electricity market with large-scale air-source heat pump

 The case